California Wildlands Grassroots Fund Grant

 - To be eligible to apply to the California Wildlands Grassroots Fund, you must be able to answer YES to the following eligibility requirements/questions:

-- Are you and your organization based in a California community?
+- Are you and your organization based in California?

-- *If you believe your organization meets the intent of this requirement even though your previous year’s income or expenses exceeded $100,000, please explain why last year’s budget numbers were unusual.
+- If you think your organization meets the intent of this requirement even though you or your organization’s mailing address are located outside California, please explain why your organization qualifies for funding.

 - Does your organization have a 501(c)(3) status from the Internal Revenue Service, or is it a sponsored project of a 501(c)(3) organization?